ioos/sensor-web-harvester/README.md

 * west_lon - the westernmost longitude of the bounding box
 * east_lon - the easternmost longitude of the bounding box

+**Note that running these processes can take a long time (hours) as information is downloaded and extracted from many sources.**

 Use the line below to update the metadata database with all of the stations from the sources within the user-selected bounding box.
 This command should be run conservatively (approx. 3 times a week) since the sources’ stations do not change often and this command is taxing on the sources’ servers.